zainr6214/zainr6214.github.io/_posts/2018-11-16-weekly-reflection.md

  functions that could fit the disctriptions for example telling the computer

- (example(triangle 100 "solid" "green")) as well as several other green solid
+ (example(square 100 "solid" "green")) as well as several other green solid

- trianlges of various sizes then you simply tell the computer gt and the size
+ squares of various sizes then you simply tell the computer gt and the size

- you want the triangle to be.
+ you want the square to be.
 A defintion can take this even further becuase if

  you define a specific example that you consider big as big gt when you type that